doncandela/mgah/mgah.md

   - **`gputest.py`** makes dense and sparse matrices of various sizes and floating-point types, and times operations using these matrices on the CPU and (if available) the GPU.
 If run in an environment without CuPy like **`p39`**, only CPU tests will be run.
 But if run in **`gpu`** and a GPU can be initialized, will also run GPU tests.
   - **`np-version.py`** is a very short program that imports NumPy and prints out its version.
   - **`dcfuncs`** is small package of utility functions, used in this document as an example of a Python package [installed locally](#local-package).
 It is available from the public GitHub repo [doncandela/dcfuncs](https://github.com/doncandela/dcfuncs), which also includes the test programs **`test_util.py`**, etc, mentioned in this document.
   - **`dem21`** is a complex package for doing DEM simulations of granular media using MPI parallelism.
 It is stored  in the currently private GitHub repo [doncandela/dem21](https://github.com/doncandela/dem21).
-Although not available publicly it is used in this document as a test and example of how a large, complex MPI code can be run.
+It is used in this document as a test and example of how a large, complex MPI code can be run.
+The `dem21` repo includes the test program `boxpct.py` mentioned in this document.
+Also mentioned is a much more complex simulation program called `mx2.py`.
+While these codes are not available publicly, the examples here may be generally useful to show how an MPI program using many parallel ranks can be run on a PC or an HPC cluster, in both cases either non-containerized or containerized using Apptainer.

 - The following Apptainer definition files are used.
 They are all discussed in [Using Apptainer on a Linux PC](#apptainer-pc) below.
 They have been all been used to build container images (`.sif` files) on PCs, which can then be run successfully both on the PCs and on Unity.